noahtq/quest_keyer/README.md

 # Quest Keyer
-C++/computer vision portfolio project by Noah Turnquist.
+Computer vision and C++ portfolio project by Noah Turnquist.
 Chromatic image and video keyer.
 The chroma keying is done using Petro Vlahos' ultimatte keying technique.